spiffe/spiffe/standards/SPIFFE_Workload_API.md

     // Required.
 Encoded JWT using JWS Compact Serialization. string svid = 2;

     // Optional.
-Arbitrary string usually used to provide guidance on how this
+An operator-specified string used to provide guidance on how this
     // identity should be used by a workload when more than one SVID is returned.
-    // As an interoperability consideration, SPIFFE implementations SHOULD support
+    // For example, `internal` and `external` to denote an SVID for internal or
+    // external use, respectively.
-    // labels up to a maximum of 2048 bytes in length. string label = 3;
+    string hint = 3;
 }

 // The JWTBundlesRequest message conveys parameters for requesting JWT bundles.